vgisclabs/deltachat-touch/README.md

 This is the main branch which contains the focal version.
 It will **not** work on xenial.
 Please checkout the xenial branch if you want to build for xenial.

+## Infos regarding the Nix package

+Originally targeted for Ubuntu Touch, work is in progress for a Nix package.
+Differences to the Ubuntu Touch version are:

+* File im- and export is managed via QML FileDialog instead of the Ubuntu Touch specific ContentHub.
+* ~~The Lomiri Connectivity module is not used~~ (after merging into main, the module is needed again)

+Currently, some things are broken in the Nix package:

+* Recording voice messages fails due to missing codec
+* Playing audio files does not work
+* Camera does not work
+* No notifications
+* GUI is not adapted to non-phone screens (i.e., no convergence yet)
+* Most emoji are not displayed

 ## Building for Ubuntu Touch 20.04 (focal)

 ### General